Turn your Slack data into actionable insights with the new Splunk app

 Get a bird’s-eye view of your data

-Splunk ingests activity data from Slack’s audit logs and helps you visualise it with dashboards.
+Splunk ingests activity data from Slack’s audit logs and helps you visualize it with dashboards.
 Logins, file actions, apps installed, permissions, channel activity and admin actions are all available at your fingertips.

 Meet compliance requirements

-Protect your company from unauthorised system access by giving ITOps and SecOps teams the power to monitor suspicious behaviour.
+Protect your company from unauthorized system access by giving ITOps and SecOps teams the power to monitor suspicious behavior.

 Inspect and remediate